-Foam Rolling: It’s Not What You Think It Is
+Foam Roller: It’s Not What You Think It Is

 Here’s a quick breakdown of the research-to-date along with a few takeaways:

-- Foam rolling DOES seem to enhance individual joint range of motion, even with only short applications, but this enhancement is short-term.
+- Foam rollers DO seem to enhance individual joint range of motion, even with only short applications, but this enhancement is short-term.

-- Foam rolling DOES seem to enhance recovery by improving blood flow and helping remove cellular waste.
+- Using a foam roller DOES seem to enhance recovery by improving blood flow and helping remove cellular waste.

-- Foam rolling MAY help to enhance recovery by reducing the input of the sympathetic nervous system – fight or flight – and thus potentially improving sleep.
+- Foam rollers MAY help to enhance recovery by reducing the input of the sympathetic nervous system – fight or flight – and thus potentially improving sleep.

-- Foam rolling completed before an athletic event or workout DOES NOT reduce performance like static stretching.
+- Foam rolling before an athletic event or workout DOES NOT reduce performance like static stretching.

-- Foam rolling DOES NOT break up scar tissue.
+- Using a foam roller DOES NOT break up scar tissue.